The Postal Service is slowing the mail to save money. Critics say it's a death spiral

 The U.S. Postal Service began slowing deliveries of first-class mail nationwide on Oct.
 1.

-The price of a stamp went up in August — from 55 cents to 58 cents — and additional, temporary holiday price increases for packages and other mail are now in effect.
+The price of a stamp went up in August — from 55 cents to 58 cents — and additionally, temporary holiday price increases for packages and other mail are now in effect.

 It all spells trouble for the agency, says Porter McConnell, co-founder of the Save the Post Office Coalition, an organization of progressive political and consumer groups.